mozilla/addons-server/docs/topics/api/v4_frozen/accounts.rst

     .. _v4-notification-update-request:

-    :<json boolean <name>: Is the notification enabled?
+    :<json boolean name: Is the notification enabled?

 ------------------------